fluxer/bfp/help/building_livecd.md

 ## Getting your hands dirty

-First you will need the sources of LSDB.
+First you will need the sources of builder.
 To obtain a fresh copy issue the following in [Terminal](http://en.wikipedia.org/wiki/Computer_terminal#Text_terminals):

     git clone --depth=1 https://bitbucket.org/smil3y/builder.git